 As you learn how to create wall framing, keep in mind these tips to improve your productivity.
-Drawing and Editing

-- Wall framing can often be edited most effectively in a Wall Detail view.
+- Before generating framing, place a Framing Reference Marker 🔄 at the point where you would like the framing layout to be measured from. - Wall framing can often be edited most effectively in a Wall Detail view.

 • Create template plans that have your preferred structural defaults set and ready for use when you begin a new plan.
-See "Template Files" on page 101 of the Reference Manual.
+See "Template Files" on page 73 of the Reference Manual.

-- Wall Details and other saved views are listed in and can be opened from the Project Browser side window. - When drawing and editing framing, it may be helpful to turn off Grid Snaps .
-Object Snaps . however, should be left on. - Annotation Sets let you activate a set of defaults and layer settings for a specific purpose: for example, framing plans.
-See "Annotation Sets" on page 97 of the Reference Manual.
+- Wall Details and other saved views are listed in and can be opened from the Project Browser side window. - When drawing and editing framing, it may be helpful to turn off Grid Snaps H. Object Snaps (), however, should be left on. - Default Sets let you activate a set of defaults and layer settings for a specific purpose: for example, framing plans.
+See "Default Sets" on page 71 of the Reference Manual.

-- F1 Help for the current context

-- Spacebar Select Objects

-- '- Layer Display Options
+- Spacebar Select Objects - ' Layer Display Options